An Ecological Robustness-Oriented Approach for Power System Network Expansion: Ecological Robustness-Oriented Approach for Resilient Power Networks

-The dissipation at each generator is modeled as zero since the generators send power directly to the system.
-However, it is worthwhile to mention that the energy dissipation caused by generating electricity from various sources \textit{can} be considered in this model for further assessment.
-Buses do not have energy dissipation but the branches connected to the bus do, thus the branch losses for each bus are aggregated using Equation (\ref{7m}) to formulate the $P_{loss_{i}}$, which also depends on the power flow dispatch.
-A more indepth investigation of the modeling process for line losses when lines are modeled as directional graph nodes can be found in \cite{panyam2019IDETC}.
-Equations (\ref{7b}) - (\ref{7l}) ensure the network structure is satisfied with power balance and power system operational constraints with the AC power flow model for real power ($P$) and reactive power ($Q$).

-Power flow dispatch depends on the real ($P_{i}$) and reactive power ($Q_{i}$) injection at each bus, bus voltage (voltage magnitude $V_{i}$, voltage angle $\theta_{i}$), and the network structure \cite{DuncanGlover2012}.
-Variables for the proposed problem include each generator's real and reactive power input $P_{gen_{i}}$ and $Q_{gen_{i}}$, each bus' voltage magnitude $V_{i}$ and voltage angle $\theta_{i}$, and the binary decision variable $\alpha_{ij}$ for candidate branches.
-The Ecological Robustness Oriented Power Network Expansion Problem can thus optimize the network structure and power flow dispatch to maximize $R_{ECO}$.
+The calculation of R\textsubscript{ECO} depends on [\textbf{T}] as expressed in Eqn. \ref{7n} with generator real power output $P_{gen_{i}}$ of each generator, real power flow $P_{ij}$ and $P_{ne_{ij}}$ from existing branches and candidate branches, power consumption at each load $P_{load_{i}}$, and binary decision variables $\alpha_{ij}$ for candidate branches.
+Fig. \ref{5case} illustrates the detailed formulation of [\textbf{T}] using the above variables.
+Power flow dispatch ($P_{ij}$ and $P_{ne_{ij}}$) depends on the real ($P_{i}$) and reactive power ($Q_{i}$) injection at each bus, bus voltage (voltage magnitude $V_{i}$, voltage angle $\theta_{i}$), and the network structure ($\alpha_{ij}$) \cite{DuncanGlover2012}.
+In this formulation, a DC power flow model is used, so voltage magnitude $V_{i}$ is one, reactive power $Q_{i}$ and real power losses $P_{loss_{i}}$ are zero.
+Therefore, the decision variables of the \textit{R\textsubscript{ECO}-Oriented Power Network Design Problem} include each generator's real power input $P_{gen_{i}}$, voltage angle $\theta_{i}$ of each bus, and the binary decision variable $\alpha_{ij}$ for candidate branches.
+In this way, the proposed R\textsubscript{ECO}-oriented approach will optimize the network structure ($\alpha_{ij}$) and power flow dispatch ($P_{gen_{i}}$ and $\theta_{i}$) to maximize R\textsubscript{ECO}.
+Eqn. (\ref{eq:r1})-(\ref{eq:tstp1}) are the calculation of R\textsubscript{ECO} using [\textbf{T}] through several layers of logarithm functions.
+Eqn. (\ref{7c})-(\ref{7k}) are the power flow constraints for operating limits and power balance.
+This MINLP problem is thus a nonlinear non-convex optimization problem.